BrettRoper2040/pizzaFinal/tests.md

 Result: Test passed.
 No errors

 Test: Clicking next pizza should total up the price for currentPizza, and then move onto the next pizza
+Result: Test passed.
+Had to change how the price was being calculated since it was doubling the price, and resetting the text was proving a bit difficult, but I got it to work.